JustinGuese/asana-native-electronapp-linux/README.md

 # Overview

+I am not working for Asana, and this is just a basic electron app, meaning I am not responsible for lincensing, support and so on regarding the product and company Asana.

-Installs Asana as a "native" Ubuntu / Linux App (Unity Desktop).
+Installs Asana website as a "native" Ubuntu / Linux App (Unity Desktop).
 Using Electron and nativefier in the background.
 I created the app for Linux (x64) and added a install.sh file to create a Unity Desktop File that gets automatically copied to the applications folder.
 Works without adding it to the start menu as well.

 # Install